-What does a Typical TMS Session Look Like?
+What does a Typical TMS Therapy Session Look Like?

 Is TMS Safe?

-TMS is repeatedly proven in clinical studies to be a safe and effective treatment method for MDD.
+TMS therapy is repeatedly proven in clinical studies to be a safe and effective treatment method for depression.
 Few side effects have been reported, and those have been minor.
-Some patients have experienced mild to moderate headache following the session, and some report having mild irritation at the scalp treatment site.
+Some TMS patients have experienced mild to moderate headache following the session, and some report having mild irritation at the scalp treatment site.
 These effects typically subside as the treatment regimen proceeds.